InvoxiPlayGames/EricLauncher/README.md

 Alternatively you could make a batch file or shortcut, or create a shortcut in a launcher such as Steam - pointing to EricLauncher, with the game you want to launch as the launch arguments

 ```
-Usage: EricLauncher.exe [executable path] (options)
+Usage: EricLauncher.exe [executable path] (options) (game arguments)

 Options:
   --accountId [id]     - use a specific Epic Games account ID to sign in.
+  --account [username] - use a specific Epic Games account username to sign in.
   --noManifest         - don't check the local Epic Games Launcher install folder for the manifest.
   --stayOpen           - keeps EricLauncher open in the background until the game is closed.
   --dryRun             - goes through the Epic Games login flow, but does not launch the game.
   --offline            - skips the Epic Games login flow, to launch the game in offline mode.
   --manifest [file]    - specify a specific manifest file to use.
 ```

 The account ID parameter is only required if you are using multiple accounts.
 Omitting this value will use (or save) a default account.